 IN THIS ARTICLE

 The SARS virus is spread by close person-to-person contact.
 Transmission may occur by droplets produced when an infected person sneezes or coughs.
 Droplet spread can occur when airborne droplets, produced by a cough or sneeze, are deposited on the mucous membranes of the mouth, nose, or eyes of a person up to 3 feet away.
-The virus can also be spread when a person touches a surface contaminated with the droplets.
+The virus can also be spread when a person touches a surface contaminated with the droplets, as was found on many hospital surfaces, including elevator buttons.
 Oral-fecal transmission of SARS may also occur.
 Unprotected health care workers were at significant risk of acquiring the infection during the outbreak.

 Medically Reviewed by a Doctor on 6/24/2015